among/fusus/fusus/docs/about/alignment.md

 Are there long stretches of poorly matching alignments?
 We are going to examine them.

-If they contain many cases of a left missing word and many cases of a right missing word, they are suspect, because they might contain largely the same words, but the algorithm has failed to spot them.
+If they contain many cases of left missing words and many cases of right missing words, they are suspect, because they might contain largely the same words, but the algorithm has failed to match them.

 We show all suspect bad stretches.
+It is advisable to tweak the algorithm until all suspect bad stretches are gone.
+We have done so.

 The remaining stretches are benign.
-We show examples of benign bad strectches (at most three examples per size).
+We also show examples of benign bad strectches (at most three examples per size).